developer-zebra/developer-zebra-site/src/mdna/index.md

  - image-location: right
    title: New Beacon Manager CSP Aids Locationing; Updates to 11 Mobility Extensions
    subtitle: New in Zebra MX 10.2
-   description: Beacon Manager allows administrators control the homing signal sent by supported Zebra devices to aid with location.
+   description: Beacon Manager allows administrators to control the homing signal sent by supported Zebra devices to aid with location.
 MX 10.2 also includes enhancements to Bluetooth, Clock, Display, KeyMapping License, Power, PowerKey, Touch, UI and WiFi CSPs.
    url: /mx/overview/#addedinmx102
    button_text: Learn More
    video: TfFOGnNxAyA
    video_type: youtube
  - image-location: left
-   title: Bluetooth Scanner Notifications
+   title: Bluetooth Scanner Notifications Now Colorful, Audible
    subtitle: New in Zebra DataWedge 8.2
    description: Updates to the Bluetooth scanner notifications API in DataWedge 8.2 now allow apps to light a colored LED or play audio beeps based on user actions or barcodes scanned from a connected Bluetooth scanner.
 Device users can then easily and quickly react based on the audio or visual feedback.
-   url: /datawedge/latest/guide/about/
+   url: /datawedge
    video: l85vNZdrZxw
    video_type: youtube
    button_text: Learn More
  - image-location: right
    title: Datawedge Now Supports Multiple Scanners in a Session
    subtitle: New in Zebra DataWedge 8.2
-   description: DataWedge now allows device users to scan with multiple different barcode scanners during a single scanning session, without the need stop and reconfigure the device to change scanner configurations.
+   description: DataWedge now allows device users to scan with multiple different barcode scanners during a single scanning session, without the need to stop and reconfigure the device to change scanner configurations.
-   url: /datawedge/latest/guide/about/
+   url: /datawedge
    button_text: Learn More
    video: QYDezVYFpN4
    video_type: youtube